-Join colleagues, clinicians and researchers online for the 2023 Integrated Health Care Conference, a two-day event taking place April 4-5.
+Join colleagues, practitioners and health leaders online for the ASU College of Health Solutions Fall 2023 Integrated Health Care Conference.

 The 2023 Integrated Health Care Conference was organized by the College of Health Solutions.
 The planning committee includes representatives from different gender, racial, ethnic and age groups from a variety of disciplines.
 The composition of the committee is designed to reflect the broader Arizona community.
 The topic and speaker selections are also designed to address diversity in the integrated health care workforce and in approaches to diverse patient populations.